Data-Culpa/dataculpa-azure-datalake-gen2/README.md

 # or when this pipeline runs, is it always fresh data?
 # The default example is to put the metadata into a sqlite cache.
 #
-# In a future version of the pipeline, we could store our cached data in the data lake or
+# In a future version of the pipeline, we could store our cached data in the
-# somewhere else in Azure...I guess all we really need is the last time that we ran per
+# data lake or somewhere else in Azure...I guess all we really need is the
-# object successfully.
+# last time that we ran per object successfully.
 AZURE_STORAGE_CACHE = cache.db

-# Only process files with this file extension (TODO: support a list of file extensions)
+# Only process files with this file extension (TODO: support a list of file
+# extensions)
+# This can be set to .csv or .json
 AZURE_FILE_EXT=.csv

 # Error log file (path)
+# FIXME: Not yet implemented
 AZURE_ERROR_LOG=error.log

 # Data Culpa Server